min2ha/ukwa-site/content/target/17448/index.en.md

   "subject": "UK General Election 2015"
 }

-# Campaign for Press and Broadcasting Freedom: Media Manifesto 2015

 The Campaign for Press and Broadcasting Freedom (CPBF) works for a more accountable, freer and diverse media.